 internal system data that is not compressed.
 File-based

-compression utilities can examine much larger chunks of data, and
+compression utilities can examine much larger chunks of data,

-find in an individual page.
+MySQL can find in an individual page.

 Another way to test compression on a specific table is to copy